lanl/spotlight/examples/alumina/README.md

 sbatch -N 1 -t 600 run_spotlight.sh
 ```

-You can inspect results as they run.
+You can inspect results as they run, to run do:
-Note in order to do this, its important that the refinement plan file is in your `PYTHONPATH`.
-To run do:
 ```
-export PYTHONPATH=${PWD}:${PYTHONPATH}
 spotlight_inspect --input-file tmp_spotlight/alumina_solution.pkl
 ```